cipherzzz/protocol-vault-distribution/README.md

-# product-sum-distribution
+# protocol-vault-distribution
-A Simplified Product/Sum Efficient Rewards Distribution example in Typescript
+A POC to explore redistribution of protocol debt to vaults in the system